Uralla (NSW)

 Uralla is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the Uralla (NSW) statistical area (Lv2)'s population is estimated at around 2,856 as of November 2025.
-This reflects an increase of 128 people (4.7%) since the 2021 Census, which reported a population of 2,728 people.
-The change is inferred from the resident population of 2,697 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Uralla's (NSW) population is estimated at around 2,859 as of Feb 2026.
+This reflects an increase of 131 people (4.8%) since the 2021 Census, which reported a population of 2,728 people.
+The change is inferred from the resident population of 2,697 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
 This level of population equates to a density ratio of 14.8 persons per square kilometer.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods, driving primary growth for the area which exceeded the SA3 area (3.0%) and SA4 region, marking it as a growth leader in the region.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods, primarily driving Uralla's growth which exceeded the SA3 area at 3.1%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.

-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate a median increase just below national regional areas, with the area expected to increase by 254 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.7% in total over the 17 years.
+Population projections indicate a median increase just below national regional areas, with Uralla expected to increase by 257 persons to 2041, reflecting an increase of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population